NileshMandal/NileshMandal/README.md

 ## 👋 Hi, I’m Nileshkumar Mandal
 - :office:	I'm currently working in TCS.
 - 👀 I’m interested in Data Science.
-- :setting: I use daily
-- 📫 How to reach me ...

 <!---
 NileshMandal/NileshMandal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.